Thank you to Disney Cruise Line for inviting us aboard the Disney Dream! As always, the opinions and text in this post are all mine.

 CASTAWAY CAY – DISNEY’S PRIVATE ISLAND IN THE BAHAMAS

 A day on Castaway Cay is EVERYTHING you want in a beach day.
+It is one of the very best perks to a Disney Cruise to Bahamas.
 You step off the ship, and you are just a few minutes away from the beaches.
 There are three different beaches, but all of them are close.

 Castaway is gorgeous and clean, with clear blue water and white sandy beach.
 Everywhere you look there are colorful umbrellas and lounge chairs, hammocks and there’s even a water park and splash pad at the beach!
 They have a kids club where you can drop the kiddos off and head off to have some quiet time, too.
 Speaking of which…